 The Student Services Office of UNM-LA issues unofficial and advisement copies of the University of New Mexico student records.
-Students may request an unofficial transcript of their academic record in Building 1, by mail, or by fax.
-The address is UNM-Los Alamos Student Services, 4000 University Drive, Los Alamos, NM 87544.
-The fax number is (505) 661-4698.
+Students may request an unofficial transcript of their academic record in Building 1.
+Students may order an official copy from Parchment.
+Investigators must use Student Clearinghouse.

-The following information is needed to process a request by mail or fax: student name (all names used while at the University of New Mexico), UNM ID number, date of birth, and date of request.
+The following information is needed to process a request: student name (all names used while at the University of New Mexico), UNM ID number, date of birth, and date of request.
 The student's signature is required to authorize the release of any transcript.
 Proper photo identification (driver's license, Lobo ID Card, passport, or other state-issued identification) is required to obtain an unofficial transcript in person.